tpmiller85/vinyl-me-please/README.md

 I had the privilege of working with their production database.
 Going into this project, my goals included the following:
 * Work with the team at ‘Vinyl Me, Please’ to provide meaningful insights for their business.
-* Gain experience wrangling messy, real-world data, including building a data pipeline from a SQL database to python data analysis and visualization tools that can be adapted to future uses.
+* Gain experience wrangling messy, real-world data, including building a data pipeline from a SQL database to Python data analysis and visualization tools that can be adapted to future uses.
 * Gain experience with modeling techniques to provide relevant business insights:
    * Are there album attributes that might contribute to the popularity of a certain release within the ‘Vinyl Me, Please’ ecosystem?